Tattomoosa/mattotousa.dev/content/blog/why-zola/index.md

 too.
-Coming from working in React a lot, and doing a lot of work to optimize the initial paint (lazy-loading components, initial HTML that's a facsimile of the final design, etc.) it's been great to work with plain HTML again and just watch it load immediately -- because the page is already fully formed on the server, and it's just plain HTML/CSS/JavaScript.
+Coming from working in React a lot, and doing a lot of work to optimize the initial paint (lazy-loading components, initial HTML that's a facsimile of the final design, etc.) it's been great to work with plain HTML again and just watch it load immediately.

-Don't get me wrong, I love React, especially the new functional components.
+Don't get me wrong, I love React, especially the newer functional components and useState features.
 It's a great technology for building applications with complex state.
-[CSZ@PDX](@/projects/csz-at-pdx/index.md) would have been a lot more difficult to build out without React.
+[CSZ@PDX](@/projects/csz-at-pdx/index.md) would have been a _lot_ more difficult to build out without React.
 But for a _blog_?
 No thanks.
-The web does documents by default, so if I'm just serving documents I'd much rather just use the native web.
+The web does documents by default, so if I'm just serving documents I'd much rather just basic web technology.
 And Zola excels for building this without much overhead.

 ### Flexible Structure Based on Files

 Zola doesn't care if you're making a blog or something else entirely.
+This was a huge selling point for me because I wanted the Project section.
-It generates pages based off of any files or folders in the `content` directory.
+(Which, as of right now, has a ton more content than the blog) It generates pages based off of any files or folders in the `content` directory.
 For example, in the source for this site, the file that will become this page is at `/content/blog/why_zola.md`.